UAE Traditional Dress

 In marriages, festivals, or the prestige of royal and vital figures, Bisht is a black robe worn by Emirates over Kandura.
 Bisht is also one of the Uae traditional dresses for men.
 They primarily come in black, brown, or gray tones with a lacy outline of beige or cream.
 Many people mistake winter clothing for Bisht because it’s a layer over Kandura, but it doesn’t.
 Instead, it symbolizes rank and significance: the most coveted soft woolen, handmade Bishts.
 You typically have cotton or polyester when you go to shopping malls and see one storefront.
 Thick ones are cotton or wool, while the luminaries make light ones of linen.

 The Bisht is very similar in all the Arab countries, as are all the other items of traditional Emirati clothes.
 It is a formal robe wearing a gold or silver border over the Kandura, black and beige.
 The African Burnous is an evolution of Bisht’s history.
 Gold, silver, or copper was used in the Bishts.
 The Bisht award depends on the quantity of gold or silver it includes.
 The dynamic sticking requires a professional craftsman’s hands.
-Therefore, Bisht is a costly luxury wear, costing up to 15,000 Dhs.
+Therefore, Bisht is a costly luxury item that costs up to 15,000 Dhs.

 Others